 We both believe that our cultural history should be available to everyone, in tandem with discussion of the latest work.
 Context is something that’s missing from so much discussion of Australian art, and we want to put it squarely centre stage to address the increasing lack of cultural memory that bedevils Australian performance.

 There’ll be more context in our podcast series.
-We’re planning two podcasts a month, Witness This Month, to discuss what’s happening right now, and the other, The Witness Interview, an in-depth exploration with a significant performing arts practitioner.
+We’re planning two podcasts each month: The Witness Podcast, which will discuss what’s happening right now, and The Witness Interview, an in-depth exploration with a significant performing arts practitioner, which will go live mid-month.
+Our first Witness interview will be with Patricia Cornelius, and goes live on March 15.
+And don’t miss our monthly discussions on 3RRR’s SmartArts with Richard Watts.

 Dancehouse is one of our Stage Partners, and we’ll be launching with a critical program around the Keir Choreographic Awards.
 This includes reviewing all the shortlisted works, and an Extended Live Night, How To Like Dance with Witness.